Edirom/meigarage/doc/code-structure.md

 ## About

-Code based on [OxGarage](https://github.com/TEIC/oxgarage) and modularized to allow for easier maintenance and creating Garages for different usage scenarios.
+This code based on [OxGarage](https://github.com/TEIC/oxgarage) and modularized to allow for easier maintenance and creating Garages for different usage scenarios.

 [TEIGarage](https://github.com/TEIC/TEIGarage) bundles functionality for the [TEI format](https://tei-c.org/), while [MEIGarage](https://github.com/Edirom/MEIGarage) focusses on the [MEI format](https://music-encoding.org/).

-Code is structured in a basis and various plugins (currently followin the Java Plugin Framework).
+The code is structured in a base and various plugins (currently following the [Java Plugin Framework](http://jpf.sourceforge.net/)).
 All parts are available as GitHub Maven Packages to be used as dependencies.

 ## Main projects